Blog

 Direct Warehouse Shipping vs. Traditional Distribution Models

-In traditional models, products pass through layers: manufacturer → wholesaler → distributor → retailer → customer.
+The old way of doing things involves multiple steps: manufacturer → wholesaler → distributor → retailer → customer.

 • Manufacturer/Prep Center → Amazon Warehouse → End Customer